haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/graphics/iconography/iconography.md

 The functionality associated with a particular icon should be used consistent throughout the application.

 Typically icons should represent a single, unique concept and be used consistently in the UI.
 However some icons have a dual purpose and rely on size, placement and context to communicate their meaning to the user.
 The "Error" icon is an example of this.
-When used in an "Alert", the supporting elements of copy, position, etc. help provide meaning.
+When used in an "Alert", the supporting elements of copy, position, 等. help provide meaning.
 This same icon can also be used as a remove or close control, and size, color, position and context differentiate its’ use for the user.

 ## Icon Library